thorntail/thorntail-examples/jaeger/jaeger-servlet/README.md

 export JAEGER_SAMPLER_PARAM=1
 ```

-Alternatively, you can use the following Wildfly Swarm properties to configure
+Alternatively, you can use the following Thorntail properties to configure
 the Tracer.
 Note that these can also be changed at runtime by your application,
 by using the `org.wildfly.swarm.jaeger.JaegerFraction` or via all regular Wildfly
 Swarm procedures: